-Projects are coordinated and jointly supported with other NSF programs, both inside and outside the CBET Division.
-For example, the program participates strongly in all nano- and cyber-technology activities, encourages support of undergraduates, industry/university (GOALI), and international collaboration.
-The IPT program is also interested in developing the special materials used in developing new Biosensing Systems and Technologies.
-In this regard, the Interfacial Processing and Thermodynamics program and the Biosensing program may jointly support novel projects related to surface functionalization at the molecular level.
+The IPT program is also interested in developing special materials used in developing new Biosensing Systems and Technologies.
+In this regard, the IPT program and the Nano-Biosensing program may jointly support novel projects related to surface functionalization at the molecular level.

 The duration of unsolicited awards is generally one to three years.
-The average annual award size for the program is $90,000.
-Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.
-Small equipment proposals up to $70,000 will also be considered and may be submitted during the annual submission window.
+The average unsolicited annual award size for the program is around $110,000.
+Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, will be returned without review.
+Small equipment proposals up to $25,000 will also be considered and may be submitted during the annual submission window.

 INFORMATION COMMON TO MOST CBET PROGRAMS